 Smoking is not allowed – Not only is the smoke damaging to the environment, but cigarette butts and ash should not be littered along the beach.

 No food or alcohol – Generally speaking, no food is allowed on the beach or in the cenote.
-Although you are allowed to bring in fruit and water, anything else is prohibited in the nature reserve.
+Although you can bring in fruit and water, anything else is prohibited in the nature reserve.
 As always, take your bottles and trash with you or toss it in a garbage bin when you leave.

 Do not touch the turtles or the turtles’ nests – Touching the turtles is strictly prohibited, as human contact can be extremely dangerous to their habitat and well-being.
 You are also not allowed to wander around the bushes or trees, as that’s where the turtles tend to nest.

-The volunteers working at Xcacel Beach will check your bag to make sure that you aren’t bringing any harmful lotions or repellents into the park.
+The volunteers at Xcacel Beach will check your bag to ensure that you aren’t bringing any harmful lotions or repellents into the park.